 The Art of Vulnerability in Eating Disorder Recovery

 Being vulnerable does not come naturally to me (in fact, it downright scares me), but I am learning to confront this fear and explore the art of vulnerability in eating disorder recovery.
 As I grow in self-awareness, I have realized that I know how to be authentic, courageous, honest, and outspoken—but my most tender, vulnerable parts remain securely under wraps.
+There is an art to vulnerability.

 While I believe it's incumbent on all of us to protect our hearts when necessary, I am tired of living with a self-imposed fortress built around my heart.
 Sure, there is an element of risk in dismantling these walls.
 I could re-expose myself to the rejection I fought so hard to overcome.
 Hesitations aside, though, I want to embrace the art of vulnerability in eating disorder recovery.

-My Experience With the Art of Vulnerability in Eating Disorder Recovery
+My Experience with the Art of Vulnerability in Eating Disorder Recovery

 As a child, the raw emotions I observed came in the form of daily confrontations between my mom and sister.
 Their volatile arguments would last for hours until they both shut down out of pure exhaustion.
 At an early age, I assumed that all emotions were as disruptive as the ones I retreated from at home.
 I had labels for such emotions: loud, messy, weak, and erratic—not worth the trouble of expressing.
 I learned to process internally, to avoid those clumsy outbursts, and to be quasi-truthful with others while still holding them back at a safe distance.

-The older I became, the more circumstances emerged to reinforce my skepticism of emotional vulnerability.
+The older I became, the more circumstances emerged to reinforce my skepticism of the art of emotional vulnerability.
 It seemed like each time I poured out my heart to someone else, rejection inevitably followed.
 Of course, teenagers cannot always recognize the complex nuances of relational dynamics, so my own interpretation might have been skewed.
 But nevertheless, I used those experiences as confirmation that vulnerability was not for me.

 What I'm Learning About the Art Vulnerability in Eating Disorder Recovery